eetchen/eetchen.github.io/_pages/about.md

 # News

+**2024.02** We have three papers accepted by Proc. of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR) in 2024, focusing on advancements in Large Language 3D Assistants, Vision-Language Transformer acceleration through pruning, and Vision Transformer Compression.
+Additionally, our work on Domain Generalized Point Cloud Classification has been accepted by the IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT).

+**2024.01** We have one paper on "ReSimAD: Zero-Shot 3D Domain Transfer for Autonomous Driving with Source Reconstruction and Target Simulation", accepted by Proc. of the International Conference on Learning Representations (ICLR), 2024 and one paper on "See Through the Real World Haze Scenes: Navigating the Synthetic-to-Real Gap in Challenging Image Dehazing", accepted by Proc. of the International Conference on Robotics and Automation (ICRA), 2024.

-**2023.12** We have two papers, with one on multi-modal implicit large-scale scene neural representation and another on boosting residual networks with group knowledge, accepted by Proc. of the AAAI Conference on Artificial Intelligence (AAAI), 2023.
+**2023.12** We have two papers, with one on multi-modal implicit large-scale scene neural representation and another on boosting residual networks with group knowledge, accepted by Proc. of the AAAI Conference on Artificial Intelligence (AAAI), 2023 and one paper on 3D point cloud data-scarce learning accepted by IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT).

 **2023.09** We have four papers on Autonomous Driving, 3D Shape Generation, Efficient Vision Transformers, and 3D Motion Generation, accepted by Proc. of the Conference on Neural Information Processing Systems (NeurIPS), 2023 and one paper on Knowledge Distillation accepted by IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT).

-**2023.08** We have one paper on "Rethinking Cross-Domain Pedestrian Detection:ABackground-Focused Distribution AlignmentFramework for One-Stage Detectors", accepted by IEEE Transactions on Image Processing (TIP).
+**2023.08** We have one paper on "Rethinking Cross-Domain Pedestrian Detection: ABackground-Focused Distribution AlignmentFramework for One-Stage Detectors", accepted by IEEE Transactions on Image Processing (TIP).

 **2023.07** We have two papers, with one large-scale outdoor multi-modal dataset and another on depth estimation, accepted by Proc. of the IEEE/CVF International Conference on Computer Vision (ICCV), 2023.
 We have one paper on person Re-ID accepted by ACM Conference on Multimedia (ACM MM), 2023.